alarm-redist/fifty-states/analyses/RI_cd_2010/doc_RI_cd_2010.md

 No manual pre-processing decisions were necessary.

 ## Simulation Notes
-We sample 5,000 districting plans for Rhode Island across four independent runs of the SMC algorithm.
+We sample 6,000 districting plans for Rhode Island across four independent runs of the SMC algorithm and then thin down to 5,000 plans districting which do not result in the creation of voting districts composed of fewer than 100 residents located in a unique combination of state house, state senate, and congressional district.
-We assign state senate districts to act like counties so that the simulations minimize the number of state senate district splits.